PROFILE

 and Cuba, but it also placed growing emphasis on

-a foreign policy independent of both the U.S.
+a foreign policy independent of both the United

 In the immediate aftermath of Tiananmen